dev-brz/Coins-Code-System/coins-code-ui/README.md

 ## Running end-to-end tests

+Approaches to running Cypress E2E tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+- Run `ng e2e` to serve an application and then execute tests via Cypress UI.
+- Run `ng run coins-code-ui:cypress-run` to serve an application and then execute tests automatically (without Cypress UI).
+- Run `npm run cypress:open` or `npm run cypress:run` to run tests without serving an application.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Development

 ### Recommended extensions (VSCode)

 List of recommended VSCode extensions for development are listed below:

 - Angular Language Service (extension ID - Angular.ng-template)
 - ESLint (extension ID - dbaeumer.vscode-eslint)
   - just installing it should be sufficient, no additional configuration is needed
 - Prettier ESLint (extension ID - rvest.vs-code-prettier-eslint)
   - install npm packages, then install extension and follow configuration guide (editing VSCode settings is important)